 If you have a wrongful death claim, call us to schedule a consultation or complete this form.
 The consultation is free and confidential.

 Georgia’s two-year limitation of action for wrongful death bars the start of any lawsuit after the two years have ended, and it cannot be extended.
 So it’s critical to get started as quickly as possible.
-Remember – at Spaulding Injury Law, we’re on your side.
+Remember – we’re on your side.
 We want the best for you and will help you every step of the way so you get what you deserve due to the wrongful death of your loved one.
 We care about you – you’re family.